rwb/ccjs300/README.md

 * Disadv. #1: external validity (generalizability) may not always be strong
 * Disadv. #2: especially for field experiments (as opposed to lab experiments), problems *always* arise
 * Disadv. #3: ethical concerns about randomizing certain treatments and interventions
+* Big question #1: is randomly assigning cases to treatment and control groups ethical?
+* Big question #2: is *not randomly assigning* cases to treatment and control groups ethical?

 ### Chapter 4: Uniform Crime Reports and Sampling